stefanbylund/zxnext_level9/compilation/games.md

 This file contains information about the games included in the [Level 9 Compilation](README.md) for the ZX Spectrum Next.
-For each game there is a brief description of the game and information about which year the game was released (original release year in parentheses), the original platform the game files are taken from, the game version being used and the type of graphics in the game.
+For each game there is a brief description of the release and information about the year in which it was issued (original release year in parentheses), the original platform from which the files are taken, the game version used and the type of graphics in the game.

 There are four main versions of the Level 9 game file format: V1 to V4.
-The Level 9 interpreter for Spectrum Next only supports V2/V3/V4 games in order to minimise the interpreter size and since all V1 games were re-released as V2/V3 games anyway.
+The Level 9 interpreter for Spectrum Next only supports V2-V4 games in order to minimise the interpreter size and since all V1 games were re-released as V2/V3 games anyway.

 There are two types of graphics used in the Level 9 games.
-The earlier games used line-drawn graphics that were memory-efficient and portable but very simple.
-The later games used platform-specific bitmap graphics; first digitised pictures that were an improvement to the previous line-drawn graphics but still a bit rough and then later hand-drawn bitmap pictures of top quality.
+The earlier releases used line-drawn graphics that were memory-efficient and portable but very simple.
+The later games used platform-specific bitmap graphics; first, digitised pictures that were an improvement on the previous line-drawn graphics but still a bit rough, and then later hand-drawn bitmap pictures of top quality.

-Note: Two of the included games mix game files from IBM PC with bitmap files from Commodore Amiga.
-The reason for this is that the game files from the Amiga version didn't work with the walkthrough test scripts for these games while the game files from the PC version worked fine.
-The graphics is better in the Amiga version so the bitmap files are taken from there.
+Note: two of the included games mix game files from IBM PC with bitmap files from Commodore Amiga.
+The reason for this is that the game files from the Amiga version didn't work with the walkthrough test scripts for these games, while the game files from the PC version worked fine.
+The graphics are better in the Amiga version, though, so the bitmap files are taken from there.
 This works fine since the bitmap files have the same names in both versions.

 ## Jewels of Darkness trilogy